mozilla-conduit/conduit-docs/phabricator-user.rst

 Landing Patches
 ***************

-For Mercurial repositories, in particular `mozilla-central
+For Mercurial repositories, in particular, `mozilla-central
 <https://hg.mozilla.org/mozilla-central>`_, we highly recommend using
 :doc:`Lando </lando-user>`.
-See :ref:`getting-in-touch` to have
+See ref:`getting-in-touch` to have
 repositories added to Phabricator and Lando.

 If you cannot use Lando, we highly recommend manually landing